rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 > it expands on the relationship between emotions and mood states, that is, playfulness, as they often occur in the context of play

+Really going for broke in this paper.
+Answering "why is it fun to play" isn't enough!
+They're also going to (partially) answer "how do emotions relate to moods".

 > A consistent theme in cognitive theories of play is that children are motivated to play to make progress in learning, reducing their uncertainty, and allowing them to better predict the effects of their actions on the world

 Okay, so, one thing that takes a little getting used to is this idea that play is for learning.
 On the surface, it seems wrong!

-'Play' feels so different from the contexts that we associate with 'learning' that this feels like a big leap.
-It's also the case that kids don't _consciously_ decide to play in order to learn, or something alien like that.
+'Play' feels so different from the connotations that we associate with 'learning' that 'play is for learning' feels like a big leap.
+The paper isn't saying that kids _consciously_ decide to play in order to learn, or something alien like that.
 These researchers have met kids before!
 They just use words a little differently.

 What makes a game fun?
 Well... it's _not boring_.
 It's... interesting.
 It's...surprising!
 It has an element of novelty!

 When these researchers say that children play because of 'motivation to make progress in learning', they mean something like 'children play games that are interesting and novel' not, like, they play because they want to do better in their math class.

 They do come out and say it:

 > The motivation to gain new information that reduces overall uncertainty in play suggests that children should be attracted toward novelty, ambiguity, and surprise in play.

+For me, it was super important to keep this distinction in mind through the whole paper -- it's not about what kids are _thinking about_ when they play, or their conscious decision making process.
+Instead, it's about _what the brain is seeking_.

+A similar distinction to remember is that in this paper, 'learning' means 'changes to the brain's model of the world'.
+Not education, not learning that's connected to a long-term goal, not learning to do something.
+Just 'brain updates'.

+A concrete example from the paper:

 > These authors [referring to Spinka et al., 2001] argue that play fighting and locomotor play are forms of “training for the unexpected,” and that they allow mammals to develop flexible motor responses and emotional coping strategies for unexpected situations.
 Spinka et al argue that mammals “actively seek and create unexpected situations in play through self-handicapping; [ … ] actively putting themselves into disadvantageous positions and situations”

+The animals are not play fighting to get better at math.
+They are developing flexible motor responses.

+Note that play is about _actively seeking the unexpected_.
+We'll also see self-handicapping again later on.

 > [several studies that all show that children play more with toys or situations that are confusing or surprising: Bonawitz et al. (2012), Schulz and Bonawitz (2007), Schulz et al. (2008),  van Schijndel et al. (2015), Butler & Markman (2010), Stahl and Feigenson (2015), Stahl & Feigenson (2019), Perez & Feigenson (2020)]

+The bibliography for this paper is huge.
+Tons of references and citations.
+These are all studies that support the author's starting point that play is about novelty and learning about the world.

+Some of the papers they cite seem super fun:

 > In adults, a recent study (Heimann & Roepstorff, 2018) provided participants with five sets of six LEGO bricks, and instructed them to build a small duck.
 Participants were assigned to two conditions: A playful condition in which they were asked to build ducks in a way that felt playful to them, and a nonplayful condition in which participants were asked to build ducks in a way that did not feel playful at all.
 While participants created a multitude of different ducks in the playful condition, they tended to reproduce similarly designed ducks in the nonplayful condition. [...]
 The study found that participants in the nonplayful condition generally reported feelings of stress, obligation, and boredom, while participants in the playful condition reported feeling autonomy and, interestingly, feelings of surprise over the ducks they had ended up building.
 The study showcases a somewhat counterintuitive phenomenon, namely that **individuals can surprise themselves during solitary play with objects.**